tabaddor/av-swe-guide/README.md

 ### Simulation ###

 ## The Most Important Thing ##
 Languages will come and go.
-Frameworks will come and ago.
+Frameworks will come and and go.
 Tools and technologies will come and go.
-Understanding the idea, theory, and/or mathematics behind the concepts, rather memorizing snippets of code, is the most important thing.
+Understanding the idea, theory, and/or mathematics behind the concepts, rather than memorizing snippets of code, is the most important thing.

 # Resources